This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 5. Mild non-detergent liquid soap like Dove or Neutrogena.
 You should go for soaps with neutral pH or get a commercial leather cleaner

-Pour some conditioner on a cloth and rub it along the surface.
-This would enhance the fragrance and make you leather-look fresh and moisturized.
+Step 5: Pour some conditioner on a cloth and rub it along the surface.
+This would enhance the fragrance and make your leather look fresh and moisturized.

-Allow it to dry before grabbing snacks and sitting comfortably for your binge-sessions.
+Allow it to dry before grabbing snacks and sitting comfortably for your Netflix binge sessions.
 An hour or so would be enough for the conditioner to seep in completely.

 Removing Stains From Leather Furniture

-For protected leather goods, make a solution of mild detergent soap and lukewarm water.
-Damp a clean soft cloth with it.
+Step 1: For protected leather goods, make a solution of mild detergent soap and lukewarm water.
+Clean it with a damp soft cloth.

-Use a clean cloth for blotting.
-Never use a hairdryer or leave it to air dry.
+Step 3: Use a clean cloth for blotting.
+Never use a hairdryer.
+Leave it to air dry or use a fan.

 Removing Grease Stains

-The grease stains are as hard to eliminate from leather as the ink stains.
+Grease stains are as hard to eliminate from leather as ink stains.
 Unfortunately, some of these stains can cause irreparable damage.
 But if you still managed to drop your oily meal or other greasy products on your couch, follow this cleaning method.

-Use Leather DeGreasers by Uniters or Furniture Clinic on areas that are visibly dark due to oil stains.
+Step 1: Use Leather DeGreasers from Uniters or Furniture Clinic on areas that are visibly dark due to oil stains.

-Blot the area with a clean, dry cloth as soon as you see the oil or food stain.
-Sprinkle some talcum powder, flour, or cornstarch- whichever you reach first- to eliminate the oil.
+Step 2: Blot the area with a clean, dry cloth as soon as you see the oil or food stain.
+Sprinkle some talcum powder, flour, or cornstarch—whichever’s near you—to eliminate the oil.
 Preferably, let it sit overnight or at least a few hours until the powder saturates.